Sound On

 • Musician | Double Bassist: Emillie Kuo 郭馥玫

-• Instrumental Music: Yearning for Your Return (望你早歸), a poignant Taiwanese folk song written during WWII, reflecting the longing of families separated by war.
+• Instrumental Music: Longing for Your Return (望你早歸), a poignant Taiwanese folk song written during WWII, reflecting the longing of families separated by war.

-• Automation Controls: Wan-Yi Lin with the assistance of ChatGPT
+• Automation Design and Controls: Wan-Yi Lin with the assistance of ChatGPT

 • Mechanical Design and Advanced Woodworking: Roger Chen